pelithne/k8s/workshop.md

 ### Azure Container Registry

 You will create a private Azure Container Registry to store the images that you will deploy to Kubernetes.
-The name of the the ACR needs to be globally unique.
+The name of the the ACR needs to be globally unique, and should consist of only lower case letters.
 You could for instance use your corporate signum.

 ````
-az acr create --name <your unique name> --resource-group techdays --sku basic
+az acr create --name <your unique ACR name> --resource-group techdays --sku basic
 ````